-We requires a tightly controlled pH level in our serum of about 7.4 (a slightly alkaline range of 7.35 to 7.45) to avoid metabolic acidosis and survive.
-As a comparison, in the past 100 years the pH of the ocean has dropped from 8.2 to 8.1 because of increasing carbon dioxide (CO2) deposition with a negative impact on life in the ocean (it may lead to the collapse of the coral reefs).
+We requires a tightly controlled pH level in our serum of about 7.4 to avoid metabolic acidosis and survive.
+As a comparison, in the past 100 years the pH of the ocean has dropped from 8.2 to 8.1 because of increasing carbon dioxide deposition with a negative impact on life in the ocean.

-Even the mineral content of the food we eat (minerals are used as buffers to maintain pH within the aforementioned range) is considerabled influence by the pH of the soil in which plants are grown.
+Even the mineral content of the food we eat is considerable influenced by the pH of the soil in which plants are grown.
 The ideal pH of soil for the best overall availability of essential nutrients is between 6 and 7: an acidic soil below pH of 6 may have reduced magnesium and calcium, and soil above pH 7 may result in chemically unavailable zinc, iron, copper and manganese.

 Metabolic acidosis and agricultural and industrial revolutions

 In the human diet, there has been considerable change from the hunter gather civilization to the present in the pH and net acid load.
-With the agricultural revolution (last 10,000 years) and even more recently with industrialization (last 200 years) it has been seen:
+With the agricultural revolution, in the last 10,000 years, and even more recently with industrialization, in the last 200 years, it has been seen:

-- an increase in sodium compared to potassium (the ratio potassium/sodium has reversed from 10 to 1 to a ratio of 1 to 3 in the modern diet) and in chloride compared to bicarbonate in the diet,;
+- an increase in sodium compared to potassium, as the ratio potassium/sodium has reversed from 10 to 1 to a ratio of 1 to 3 in the modern diet, and in chloride compared to bicarbonate;

 - a poor intake of magnesium and fiber;

-- a large intake of simple carbohydrates and saturated fats.
+- a large intake of simple carbohydrates and saturated fatty acids.